Why choose to study Greek at APSU?

 APSU fosters a positive campus environment that encourages active participation in university life.

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Foreign Language majors with Greek Specializations do After Graduation?
+What Foreign Language majors with a Greek Concentration do After Graduation?

 So we all know how much fun it is to study these excellent languages and the cultures of those who spoke them, but what sort of gainful employment can one get with a degree in Greek?
 The answer is that with a Greek, Foreign Language BA you can do almost anything you want.